ryderstanley/PraxOS/README.md

 # PraxOS
-PraxOS is an open source linux distro, based off following the guiding principles of free software.
+PraxOS is an open-source Linux distro, based off following the guiding principles of free software.